-Trial participants have also been invited to enrol in a long-term study of continuing surveillance of their health, following the cessation of trial medication.
-A summary of clinical measures collected during study visits will be forwarded to the participant's GP.
+Trial participants have also been invited to enroll in a long-term study of continuing surveillance of their health, following the cessation of trial medication.
+The study staff will continue to report any clinical measures collected during this follow-on study.